You could be eligible for up to $3,345 per month In SSDI Benefits

 The Americans with Disabilities Act (ADA) protects employees from discrimination based on a disability.

-A disabled person seeking a rental should not face questions by landlords as to whether they have a disability or illness, nor a request to see medical records.
-After moving in, the landlord may have to provide accommodations, at the landlord's expense, and may have to allow the tenant to make reasonable modifications to the living unit, though not pay for it.
+A person with a disability who's seeking a rental shouldn't face questions by landlords as to whether they have a disability or illness, nor a request to see medical records.

 Deaf and Hard of Hearing Persons' Right to Effective Communication in Health Care Settings